Troubleshooting Docker-related errors

 post_start

-The lifecycle hook requires Docker Compose version 2.30.0+, and if you're using an older version of docker compose you will see an error like this:
+The lifecycle hook requires Docker Compose version 2.30.0+, and if you're using an older version of Docker Compose you will see an error like this:

 validating compose.yaml: services.minio Additional property post_start is not allowed

-The easiest way to resolve this is to upgrade your Docker compose.
+The easiest way to resolve this is to upgrade your Docker Compose.

-If you cannot update your Docker compose version, then alternatively you can perform the same configuration by removing the "post_start" hook, and adding a new service definition:
+If you cannot update your Docker Compose version, then alternatively you can perform the same configuration by removing the "post_start" hook, and adding a new service definition:

 minio-provision: